- by Carrie Shaw

 Even scholars who are atheist or agnostic, reject the idea that Jesus was a fictional or mythical figure (a position known as mythicism), considering that theory to be fringe and not supported in peer-reviewed historical scholarship.

-As Maurice Casey, secular historian and scholar of Aramaic at the University of Notthingham notes, “It is simply not plausible to deny Jesus’ existence.
-The sources are too many, too early, and too consistent.“
+As Maurice Casey, a secular historian and Aramaic scholar at the University of Nottingham, puts it: “It is simply not plausible to deny Jesus’ existence.
+The sources are too many, too early, and too consistent.”

-It’s no overstatement to say that if the resurrection didn’t really happen, Christianity unravels.
+It’s no exaggeration to say that if the resurrection didn’t happen, Christianity falls apart.

 No matter how profound Jesus’ teachings or how compassionate his miracles, without the resurrection, there is no victory over death, no assurance that sin has been dealt with, and ultimately, no enduring hope.
 Without it, Christianity becomes merely a philosophy or moral framework – interesting, perhaps even inspiring – but ultimately powerless to transform or save.

-And this is the key shift between affirming Jesus as merely an astonishing historical figure – perhaps even a remarkable and inspiring teacher and role model, to affirming him as the resurrected saviour and Son of God, divinely appointed and sent by God into the world to save us from our sins.
+And this is the key shift between affirming Jesus as merely an astonishing historical figure – perhaps even a remarkable and inspiring teacher and role model, to affirming him as the resurrected saviour and Son of God, divinely appointed and sent by God to save the world from their sins.

 Scripture teaches that Jesus didn’t come just to show us a better way to live, but as the final and special revelation of Who God is and how we are able to be reunited with Him.

 Throughout human history, God had been revealing His means of salvation for humanity, imparting this knowledge through the people of Israel and their prophets.
-Finally, in the perfect fulness of time, this plan was fully revealed and brought to completion in His Son, who was shown to truly be the divine Lord and Saviour by virtue of his resurrection.
+Finally, in the perfect fulness of time, this plan was revealed and consumated fully in His Son, whom was shown to truly be the divine Lord and Saviour by virtue of his resurrection.

 His resurrection is the divine declaration that he is not just a wise man or moral teacher, but the risen King through whom God has acted decisively to rescue the world.